-One of the very first recipes I created was a variation on bulgur vegetarian chili.
-I remember chatting with my mother about one of her favorite recipes, a bulgur chili, that she had made a couple decades ago but since, lost the recipe.
-She knew it had chocolate and a few other ingredients but other than that, the recipe was lost (and as far as I know, continues to remain lost).
-My first attempts at bulgur chili were born out of a desire to create a version for her.
-The recipe has morphed quite a bit since then for a few reasons, first and foremost, texture.
-I don’t like big chunks of anything in my chili and while I’ve made sweet potato/butternut squash version, they aren’t my favorite.
-I keep my chili simple and let the bulgur be the star.
+One of the very first recipes I created was a take on this bulgur vegetarian chili.
+My mother had told me about one of her favorite recipes: a bulgur chili.
+She had made it a couple decades ago, with chocolate and a few other ingredients, but had since lost the recipe.
+At first, my attempts at bulgur chili were born out of a desire to recreate her favorite chili.
+Since then, the recipe has morphed quite a bit.
+Specifically, the biggest change has been the texture.
+I don’t like big chunks of anything in my chili.
+While I’ve made sweet potato/butternut squash versions, they aren’t my favorite.
+Generally, I keep my chili simple and let the bulgur be the star.

 - 1 medium sweet onion

 - 2 garlic cloves

 - 1 jalapeno, seeds removed if desired

 - 1 tablespoon chili powder

 - 2 teaspoons oregano

 - 2 teaspoons cumin